zoerechav/Coral_Skeleton_Edge/README.md

 After all packages are installed, you can run the [demos](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/demos/) available for use in the terminal.
 More advanced code editing and visualization is available through the use of an interpreter such as Spyder or Virtual Software (VS) Code.

 # Run Demo

+Ensure the data folder and scripts are located in /path/to/coral/ or wherever your project resides.
+## MATLAB

 ## Python
 To run demo scripts in terminal: